b4tan/cse15l-lab-reports/lab-report-4-week-7.md

 ### *Comparison of editing on remote with and without Vim*

-Time it took without Vim (Edit with VSC, then scp file, and run on remote) :
+Time it took without Vim (Edit with VSC, then scp file, and run on remote) : 5 minutes 21 seconds.

-Time it took with Vim (log into remote, make the changes necessary using Vim, and run) :
+Time it took with Vim (log into remote, make the changes necessary using Vim, and run) : 6 minutes 50 seconds.

-Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?
+#### Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

+Honestly, I prefer using Vim because we don't have to switch between local-remote but I'm new to Vim and that's why it takes longer.

-What about the project or task might factor into your decision one way or another?
+#### What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

+If I'm doing everything locally and I don't have to run the file on remote, then I wouldn't need Vim because VSC is capable of doing everything.
+However, if we are talking about running the code on remote, I'd rahter use Vim and make changes there.